KeanuGh/myROOT_analysis_framework/README.md

 # Welcome to my framework!
 So far it is able to:
 - Read in many root files and concatenate.
 - Read in a cutfile and apply cuts in groups or independently (todo: writeup how to use cutfile).
-In the file youcan specify which cuts to apply and how, and specify which variables are going to be plotted.
+The file allows you to specify which cuts to apply and how, and specify which variables are going to be plotted.
 - Supports holding multiple datasets.
 - Generate a cutflow for the cuts applied, and print out cutflow histograms, a LaTeX table with cut summaries and a terminal printout of table.
 - Plot root data in 1D Histograms with and without cuts applied, and plot overlaid cuts with corresponding acceptance ratios.